 A planning proposal is to be lodged with Cumberland City Council to increase building height and floor space ratio (FSR) and permit additional uses by amendment to the Cumberland Local Environment Plan 2020.
 The purpose of the planning proposal is to enable a mixed-use development comprising a new hotel/ motel and adaptive reuse of the existing heritage building for use as a café/ restaurant on the site at 245 Great Western Highway, South Wentworthville.

 Stantec was engaged to prepare a Traffic Impact Assessment to accompany the planning proposal.

 1.2.
 Concept Development Proposal

-The planning proposal seeks to amend the Cumberland Local Environmental Plan 2020 to:
+The planning proposal seeks to amend the site's existing planning controls under Cumberland LEP 2021 to: